-In compliance with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) and in order to promote the safety and security of the campus community, the following information is provided to the Dordt College community.
+In compliance with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) and in order to promote the safety and security of the campus community, the following information is provided to the Dordt University community.
 For the knowledge and awareness of the campus community, a list of crime statistics is provided in this report which reflects specified crimes which must be reported under the Clery Act.
 This information is updated on an annual basis and is available to current students and employees, and to prospective students and employees.

 - Procedures for Reporting Criminal Activity

 - Authority of Campus Security